March 9, 2018

 - Confirmation bias.
 Where we only consider new information insofar as it confirms our pre-existing beliefs.

 - Dunning-Kruger superiority bias.
-Assuming we know more about a topic that we really do or that we’re better at something that we really are and so forming an uninformed view.
+Assuming we know more about a topic or over-exaggerate our knowledge and so forming an uninformed view.

 - Anchoring bias.
 Using the first piece of information we receive as the base point for understanding future information.